propeldata/ui-kit/README.md

 </div>
 <br />

-The Propel UI Kit is an open-source React component library to quickly build awesome-looking dashboards and data visualizations.
+The Propel UI Kit is a Data visualization and dashboard React components library to quickly build awesome-looking analytics into your apps.

 ## Quick Install